Skip to content

 - Manage encryption keys in a Hardware Security Module (HSM) appliance on-premise server with sufficient storage to temporarily store, encrypt, and upload files directly into amazon Glacier.
 (Not cost effective)

-- Manage encryption keys in amazon Key Management Service (KMS), upload to amazon simple storage service (s3) with client-side encryption using a KMS customer master key ID and configure Amazon S3 lifecycle policies to store each object using the amazon glacier storage tier.
+- go to link Manage encryption keys in amazon Key Management Service (KMS), upload to amazon simple storage service (s3) with client-side encryption using a KMS customer master key ID and configure Amazon S3 lifecycle policies to store each object using the amazon glacier storage tier.
 (With CSE-KMS the encryption happens at client side before the object is upload to S3 and KMS is cost effective as well)

 - Manage encryption keys in an AWS CloudHSM appliance.
 Encrypt files prior to uploading on the employee desktop and then upload directly into amazon glacier (Not cost effective)